 Amy–Lynn joined the CAC in 2016 with a background in child protection and criminal investigations and a degree in Psychology/Justice Studies.
 In her current role as Program Coordinator/Forensic Interviewer, Amy–Lynn is responsible for facilitating the multidisciplinary teamsinvolved in child abuse investigations and conducting forensic interviews of children who may have experienced abuse or witnessed violence.
 She is passionate about providing a voice for our most vulnerable population and believes that every child is entitled to safety, security and protection.

-Family Support Specialist (Manchester CAC)
+Family Support Services Coordinator (Manchester CAC)